 ALEXANDER: All right, over the years there have been several administrative people that we have that had played roles, and I'm not going to remember all of them.
 Particularly, once you get into the departmental levels.
-We had people at the Oklahoma City campus, the Health Sciences Center.
+From here in Tulsa, we had people at the Oklahoma City campus, the Health Sciences Center.
 We had people in Norman that were always very supportive and helped us at different times.
-When we first started the school, some of the early support we gained came from the vice president at the Health Sciences Center, Mr. Gary Smith, and his chief financial officer who was-who later became the vice president when Gary moved from the Health Sciences Center up to the State Regents Office.
-Mr. Mark Lemons was extremely helpful, particularly in the beginning years as we were trying to get the college put together, hiring people, getting our purchasing done and everything.
-We had Mr. Frank Rose, who was the director of HR, I believe that was his title, from the Health Sciences Center, really was very helpful in hiring our staffing, particularly when we got into to the clinical staffing.
+When we first started the school, some of the early, early support we gained came from the vice president at the Health Sciences Center, Gary Smith, and his chief financial officer who was-who later became the vice president when Gary moved from the Health Sciences Center up to the State Regents Office, Mark Lemons.
+Was extremely helpful, particularly in the beginning years as we were trying to get the college put together, hiring people, getting our purchasing done and everything.
+We had Frank Rose, who was the director of HR, I believe that was his title, from the Health Sciences Center, really was very helpful in hiring our staffing, particularly as we got into to the clinical staffing.
 He hired a young lady by the name of Connie Gould, who for years was our, she didn't have the title, but was our HR director.
-She did have that title before she left, and her husband was Keith Frank.
+She did have that title before she left.
+And her husband that joined us after they got married was Keith Frank.
 And both of them worked in administration.
-Mr. Marty Thompson was our first librarian.
+Back then we did multiple tasks, we didn't do just a simple trade, were very helpful in getting the administrative part of it.
+Marty Thompson was our first librarian.
 I hired him and I do remember interviewing him for the position.
+I have made a few mistakes in my career but that was not one of them.
 Marty was just back from Vietnam and had served his country, was looking to move back to Oklahoma, [he] grew up in Oklahoma City.
 And we needed somebody that knew about libraries because I knew very little about libraries, and it was one of the best things that I had done.
-Marty brought the collection from the Tulsa County Medical Society over, plus then added the all of the additions that were needed for the different departments we had.
+Marty brought the collection from the [Tulsa County] Medical Society over, plus then added the all of the additions that were needed for the different departments we had.
 The other thing about Marty was the fact that he was a part of the team.
 He wasn't just the head librarian, whatever needed to be done, back in those days, we all worked on the projects.
 Whatever, we were opening a new clinic, everybody worked on the new clinic.
-Marty left us and went to Oklahoma City as the head librarian at the Bird Library.
-Also Mr. Mike Newman was our director of resident affairs, student affairs.
-Had a good background and did a great job.
+Rehiring somebody-.
+Marty left us and went to Oklahoma City as the head librarian at the Bird Library, which is now history.
+So, also Mike Newman was our kind of director of resident affairs, student affairs, resident affairs, was very, very good.
+Had a good background and did a good job.
+Ran that whole area for us for many years before he left.